Should I go after him?

 Hexagram 58 – Opening – unchanging.
 Joyful communication, sharing, open exchange, the persuasive power of joy, the noble one who ‘joins with friends to speak and practise together.’

 This was not the whiny email I had in mind.
-It wasn’t ‘putting a bomb under them,’ as a friend had suggested, either – 58’s the exact, line-for-line opposite of 51, Shock.
+It wasn’t ‘putting a bomb under them,’ as a friend had suggested, either.
 Conversation with Yi is a thing of joy – and I love doing readings.
 (A lot has changed since 2001; that hasn’t.)

 I rewrote the email… twice (Yi’s comment on my first rewrite was hexagram 18 – ‘deal with corruption!’)… so that in its final version it simply explained how happy encouragement made me.
 And there was a modest but encouraging response – one donation, one beautiful, wise interpretation posted for someone who needed help.
 But I still needed more reassurance.
 Should I, I wondered, devise some kind of formal system of payment for I Ching Community membership?